SCAD student and Lite Foot Company founder upcycling competition winner

 You can contact Monica at president@litefootef.org.

-• Jan Boroff Miller
+• Jan Boroff Miller, Vice President

 Jan lives in Nashville, Tennessee and currently works as a legal assistant at a firm in the city.
 Prior to her transition to the legal field, Jan spent over seven years working at food banks in Indiana and Tennessee, focusing her efforts on program management, evaluation and community development initiatives.
 Jan holds a bachelor’s degree in journalism and public relations, as well as a Master of Arts in Civic Leadership from Lipscomb University.